Yakabuff/redarc/README.md

 # redarc
-A self-hosted solution to search, view and create your own Reddit archives.
+A self-hosted solution to search, view and archive link aggregators.

+### Supports:
+- Reddit
+- HackerNews (in progress)

 ## Features:
 - Ingest pushshift dumps
 - View threads/comments
 - Fulltext search via PostgresFTS
-- Submit threads to be archived via API (Completely untested.
-Developed with mock data and the [PRAW](https://praw.readthedocs.io/en/stable/) documentation)
+- Submit threads to be archived via API
 - Periodically fetch rising, new and hot threads from specified subreddits
 - Download `i.redd.it` images from threads.